hkdobrev/dotfiles/README.md

 #### Installing initial tools

-When setting up a new computer use the `install.sh` script to install Homebrew, Homebrew budle, rbenv, vim-plug, Composer, set up Bash 4 and the XCode CLI tools.
+When setting up a new computer use the `init/install.sh` script to install Homebrew, Homebrew bundle, rbenv, vim-plug, Composer, set up Bash 4 and the XCode CLI tools.

 ``` bash
 ./init/install.sh